 Make sure you clean up your pen in the evening after your chickens have gone to roost- pay special attention to any scraps and food lying around.

 We may not think of rats as predators, but they are attracted by leftover food.
-Once they have moved in to the neighborhood, they can and will eat eggs and chicks.
+Once they have moved into the neighborhood, they can and will eat eggs and chicks.

 8. Be Alert For Snakes